-I thought I was not going to make it physically, many times and had to call Sue Sauer to encourage me and breathe some life into me through God’s word and promises.
-Work, while this all was happening, was agonizing, and I could not hold back the tears and grief I was feeling right on the job site at clients home.
+I thought I was not going to make it physically, many times, and had to call Sue Sauer to encourage me and breathe some life into me through God’s word and promises.
+Work, while this all was happening, was agonizing, and I could not hold back the tears and grief I was feeling right on the job site at the client’s home.

 Have the gates of death been shown to you?
 Have you seen the gates of the shadow of death?

 What do you do when you feel there is no hope at all left?
 By April of 2006, I was so sick.
 I’d lost 21 lbs.
 I wasn’t eating right or sleeping well.
 I lost a lot of my friends from church and spent more and more time alone.
 The stress came out in extreme pains in my chest and back, and I had panic attacks.

 That’s when my doctor said I had a nervous breakdown, which made a lot of sense to me.
 I was not even a quarter as strong physically or mentally as the year before when I was working hard, playing basketball with my son and neighbors, lifting weights, and feeling overall pretty good for a 45-year-old man.
 Divorce was the lowest point in my life, yet with God, He can restore the fields that the locusts have eaten.
 Which in time, He did!

 I was very fortunate that God was watching out for me by having my mom for me to look after.
 That helped me get the focus off my problems and help take care of her and give her the help that she needed.

 When things were so difficult for me, I remember conscientiously taking just one day at a time; I tried to eat even though I lost my appetite, I decided to physically at least do some walking.